osg-htc/docs/docs/security/lcmaps-voms-authentication.md

 1. Create Unix accounts for each VO, VO role, VO group, and user that you wish to support.
-    The full list of VOs is located on [OIM](https://github.com/opensciencegrid/topology/tree/master/virtual-organizations).
+    The full list of VOs is located in the [OSG topology](https://github.com/opensciencegrid/topology/tree/master/virtual-organizations).
     You are not expected to support all the VOs.
     If you would like to support opportunistic usage, we recommend creating the following Unix accounts: